 Evolution, Uncertainty, and the Asymptotic Efficiency of Policy

-Politics, like any social process, involves selection mechanisms that determine whether the outcomes of the process are efficient.
+Politics, like any social system, involves selection mechanisms.
 This paper presents a model of politics as an evolutionary process.
-The decisions of interest groups to enter politics determines the selected policy.
-Our model leads to three main results.
+Our model yields three main results.
 First, the political process selects for efficient policies in the long run.
-This mirrors how markets select for efficient firms.
-We call this attribute asymptotic efficiency.
-Second, the bargaining of interest groups bounds the level of inefficiencies that can exist in the short run.
-The bound decreases when organizing interest groups becomes less costly.
-Finally, policies that appear inefficient in a static analysis can be efficient once economists consider the dynamic nature of political decisions.
-We argue that viewing the political process as a selection mechanism allows political economists to use efficiency as a tool for positive economics.
+We call that attribute asymptotic efficiency.
+Second, bargaining amongst interest groups bounds the inefficiencies that can exist in the short run.
+Potential inefficiency declines when organizing interest groups becomes less costly.
+Finally, policies that appear to be inefficient in a static analysis can be efficient once economists consider the dynamic nature of political decisions.
+We argue that viewing the political process as a selection mechanism allows political economists to use efficiency as a criterion for positive economic analysis.
 In our approach, applied political economy involves looking for relevant costs that make the policy efficient.
-However, our approach does not rob political economists of the ability to make meaningful normative statements, but only constrains the type of statements made.
+However, our approach does not rob political economists of the ability to make meaningful normative statements; it only constrains the type of statements made.

 Keywords: Real Option, Political Coase Theorem, Evolution, Efficiency, Alchian